Public Interest Law

 Public Interest Clinical and Externship Opportunities

-In the context of our flexible curriculum, students can focus their academic instruction, clinical education, and externship opportunities in legal areas such as anti-discrimination law, legal services to individuals with HIV-AIDS, civil rights, tenants’ rights, domestic violence, immigration, civil liberties, workplace rights, consumer protection, and poverty law.
+In the context of our flexible curriculum, students can focus their academic instruction, clinical education, and externship opportunities in legal areas such as anti-discrimination law, civil rights, tenants’ rights, domestic violence, immigration, civil liberties, workplace rights, consumer protection, and poverty law.
 Students are encouraged to participate in and apply to various opportunities to gain practical skills while engaging in public interest work.

 Students selected to participate in the Legal Services Clinic work in the offices of Community Legal Aid representing low income clients in the family, housing, elder, benefits, or employment units, and participate in a seminar focusing on topical issues in the areas of poverty law and the ongoing challenge of providing equal access to justice for those living in underserved communities.